Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Exposure Shifts under Exponential Tilts

 \subsection{Choice of Estimand}

-Having established a principled method for comparing interventions of equivalent magnitude, we are now positioned to define our estimands of interest.
 The framework of incremental effects, when extended to a multivariate setting, moves beyond simply estimating the effect of a single, pre-specified shift or simply examining how the causal effect depends on shift size.
 Instead, it allows us to explore the entire space of potential interventions to identify those that are most impactful.
+In this section, we propose a number of different estimands within this framework and discuss their policy-relevance.